azs9geo/Concrete-Mix-Design/README.md

     Moisture Content of Fine Aggregate
 The code will guide you through the above input parameters once you start running it.

+To use it, just copy the contents of PyCon.txt and paste it in your python IDE.
+Then run it.

 The code follows ACI 211.1-91.
 Following tables from ACI 211.1-91 was used in this program.